cmosher01/Epple-II/docs/usermanual.md

 This loads an existing WAVE file (from the host computer) containing a cassette tape image onto the CASSETTE IN port, in preparation for loading the program from it.
-If +file-path+ is omitted, a dialog box will be presented to select the file to load.
+If `file-path` is omitted, a dialog box will be presented to select the file to load.
 The tape is automatically positioned at the first header tone.